yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/install-yugabyte-platform/prepare-environment/on-premises.md

   * 80 – HTTP access to the YugabyteDB Anywhere UI.
   * 443 – HTTPs access to the YugabyteDB Anywhere UI.
   * 22 – SSH.
-  * 18018 – Upgrades via YB Controller.
   * 9090 – Prometheus metrics.

   For more information on ports used by YugabyteDB, refer to [Default ports](../../../../reference/configuration/default-ports).

 * Ability to connect from the YugabyteDB Anywhere host to all YugabyteDB data nodes.